yarikpiskun41/pyslider/README.md

 # How to use
 - Just add folder "pyslider" to your project
-- Use [Aspose.app], [Convert.io] or another else presentation converter which convert  your presentation to set of svg tags into one .html file
+- Use [Aspose.app], [Convert.io] or another presentation converter which convert  your presentation to set of svg tags into one .html file
 - Put your HTML presentation file into "pyslider" folder
 - Connect the slider using the following code
 ```sh